-- Pillar 1 Minimum Capital Requirements with defined rules for the calculation of credit risk, counterparty credit risk, market and operational risk; and - Pillar 2 that frames the requirements for the institution to hold additional capital against risks that are not fully captured under Pillar 1.
-The institution's internal models and assessments support this process.
-The details of the assessment are contained in the Bank's "Internal Capital Adequacy Assessment Process" ("ICAAP"), elements of which are disclosed within this document.
-The amount of any additional capital requirement is also assessed by the PRA during its Supervisory Review and Evaluation Process and is used to determine the overall capital resources required by the Group. - Pillar 3 External communication of risk and capital information, which complements the TCR that allows market participants to assess the institution's capital adequacy. - 1.2.1.
+- Pillar 1 Minimum Capital Requirements, setting rules for the calculation of credit risk, counterparty credit risk, market and operational risk; and - Pillar 2- Supervisory review, framing requirements for the institution to hold additional capital against risks that are not fully captured under Pillar 1.
+The subject process of assessing additional capital requirement to guard against risk elements, in addition to those categorised under Pillar 1, is adequately supported by the institution's internal models and assessments support.
+The details of the subject assessment are contained in the Bank's "Internal Capital Adequacy Assessment Process" ("ICAAP"), narrating the underlying assumptions and elements of related assessment.
+The adequacy of any additional capital requirement is also assessed by the PRA during its Supervisory Review and Evaluation Process and is considered while determining the overall capital resources required by the Bank. - Pillar 3 External communication of risk and capital information, which complements the TCR that allows market participants to assess the institution's capital adequacy. - 1.2.1.
 The Bank maintains TCR through at least 75% of Common Equity Tier1 capital (CET1) and 25% from Tier 2. - 1.2.2.
-Bank requires maintaining specific CRD Buffers.
-One is Capital Conservation Buffer (CCB) that is designed to ensure that banks build up capital buffers outside periods of stress which can be drawn down as losses are incurred and the other is Countercyclical Buffer (CCyB) that aims to ensure that banking sector capital requirements take account of the macro-financial environment in which bank operates. - 1.2.3.
+Bank, as a mandatory requirement, maintains requisite CRD Buffers: i- Capital Conservation Buffer (CCB), designed to ensure that banks build up capital buffers outside periods of stress which can be drawn down as losses occur; ii- Countercyclical Buffer (CCyB), duly ensuring that banking sector capital requirements take account of the macro-financial environment in which bank operates. - 1.2.3.
 PRA also sets a buffer called 'PRA Buffer' which is in addition to TCR and CRD buffers. - 1.2.4.
-Leverage ratio disclosure requirements as per BCBS, Basel III leverage ratio framework and disclosure requirements, January 2014.
+Leverage ratio disclosure requirements as per BCBS, Basel III leverage ratio framework and disclosure requirements updated in October 2021.